meetbryce/unify/docs/NOTEBOOKS.md

-# Notebooks
+# (future work) Notebooks

-Unify cribs the concept of "notebooks" as executable scripts from Jupyter.
-But we introduce our own notebook format for internal storage.
+Unify could crib the concept of "notebooks" as executable scripts from Jupyter.

 A notebook is essentially just an ordered list of cells.
 Each cell has a "type" and so we can support both executable command cells as well as markdown cell for annotation.